-Protecting a MariaDB Database on page 15 Protecting MariaDB Database Logs on page 17
+Protecting a MySQL Instance on page 15 Protecting MySQL Database Logs on page 17

-Protecting a MariaDB Database
+Protecting a MySQL Instance

-To protect the database:
+To protect the MySQL instance and its databases:

-From the App Manager, Applications list, right-click the database and select Manage SLA.
+From the AGM App Manager, Applications list, right-click the database and select Manage SLA.

-On the Manage SLA page, select a template and a resource profile, then click Apply SLA.
+2. On the Manage SLA page, select a template and a resource profile, then click Apply SLA.

-On the Apply SLA page, make sure that the backup capture method matches the type of backup set in Chapter 3, Configuring the MariaDB Backup Method.
+3. On the Apply SLA page, make sure the backup capture method matches the type of backup set in Chapter 3, Configuring the MySQL Backup Method.
 Click Apply SLA or Save Changes.

-The database will be protected when the snapshot job runs according to the schedule in the template.
-After the first successful snapshot job the database appears in the App Manager with a green shield icon.
+The instance will be protected when the snapshot job runs according to the schedule in the template.
+After the first successful snapshot job the database appears in the Application Manager with a green shield icon.

 4. You can include or exclude specific databases during backup.
-From the App Manager, Applications list, select the MariaDB Instance.
-You can use the Instance checkbox to filter the list.
+From the App Manager, select the MySQL Instance.
 Select Manage SLA.

-5. Under Database Inclusion Rule, click Edit.
-If you do not see the Database Inclusion settings, you have a database, not an instance.
+Under Database Inclusion Rule, click Edit.
+If you do not see the Database Inclusion Rule, you have selected a database, not the instance.

-6. Select an Inclusion Rule (Include All, Include Selected, or Exclude Selected) and then select the databases to include or exclude, then click Save.
+Select an Inclusion Rule (Include All, Include Selected, or Exclude Selected) and then select the databases to include or exclude, then click Save.

-Protecting MariaDB Database Logs
+Protecting MySQL Database Logs

-To enable MariaDB database log backup:
+To enable and set up the MySQL database log backup:

-From the SLA Architect Templates list, right-click the template for MariaDB database protection and click Edit.
+From the SLA Architect templates list, right-click the template for MySQL database protection and click Edit.

-2. Click the arrow beside the Snapshot policy to open up the details, then select Edit Policy.
+2. Click the arrow beside the Snapshot policy to open up the details, then click Edit Policy.